Aloe pretoriensis

 By Seeds:

-Sow in warm months (March/April) on coarse sand, lightly cover, keep moist; germinate in 3–4 weeks; transplant after 1–2 months
+Sow in warm months, late spring to mid-summer, on coarse sand, lightly cover, keep moist; germinate in 3–4 weeks; transplant after 1–2 months.

 By Cuttings:

-Leaf cuttings; allow to dry and dust with fungicide before planting
+Leaf cuttings; allow to dry for about 2 weeks, then dust with fungicide before planting.

 Traditional Uses

-Leaves used for skin lightening in some communities; mainly ornamental, some medicinal use for skin
+Leaves were used for skin lightening and other skin ailments in some communities.

 Plant Details